GahlmannLab/BCM3D/biofilmSim/cellModeller/README.md

-#### CellModeller data processing
+#### CellModeller data generation and processing

-See detailed biofilm simulation in cellModeller https://haselofflab.github.io/CellModeller/. load_pickle.ipynb takes the saved pickle data from cellModeller and saves both the cell positions and orientations in two separate csv files.
-The example pickle data is shown in <u>Examples</u>.

-parameters_simulation_v2 takes two csv files 'cell_parameters.csv' and 'orientation.csv'.
-cell_orientation gives the angles to x,y,z axis of each cell.

-The first row of the cell_parameter is cell ID;second is cell length l; the third, forth and fifth are the x,y,z position of the center of mass.
-The radius r, which is the radius of the spherical cylinder is either hard coded to be 400 nanometers or random numbers between biological reasonable range.

-The unit is in nanometer.
+CellModeller is a Python-based framework for modelling large-scale multi-cellular systems that was developed by the Haseloff lab.

+We have only tested CellModeller on Mac Mojave.
+For more details and installation instructions of CellModeller, see the official website https://haselofflab.github.io/CellModeller/.
+An example python script to use CellModeller is shown in <u>Examples</u>.
+CellModeller saves pickled biofilm cell arrangement data, and we used **load_pickle.ipynb** to save both the cell positions and orientations in two separate csv files.

+**parameters_simulation_v2** combines two csv files, 'cell_parameters.csv' and 'orientation.csv', to a .mat file, 'cell_parameter_eachframe.mat' for downstream biofilm simulations.
+The file contains cell radius, length, positions and orientations. (example .csv files are in ./csvFiles/ecoli_csv)